world-class/REPL/faq/README.md

 - When you graduate from the University of London, you receive two important documents: your Final Diploma; and, in most cases, a Diploma Supplement.
 Students will receive their diploma and transcript via post.
 When you complete your degree, you have the option of joining students from around the world at our graduation ceremony in London, which is held in March each year.
 For further information about your diploma please see: [https://london.ac.uk/applicationshow-it-works/your-certificate](https://london.ac.uk/applicationshow-it-works/your-certificate)

 ---

-## Coursera

-### General topics

-#### Is there a way to remove old courses from the "In Progress" tab on the home page of the programme on Coursera

-- No. The "Orientation module" is always there because it contains updated information that's still relevant.
-As for past modules you may have completed, they will disappear once the university has taken care of all the grading necessary after a while.
-- Instead of accessing the home page listing all your current modules, students recommend bookmarking the links to the module.
-You can also make use of _"custom search engines"_ and _"bookmark keywords"_ on all major web browsers: simply search for those features if you're interested.

-### Modules involving mathematics

-#### Why am I seeing weird symbols in the questions from the quizzes

--For instance, for a question about predicate logic, you might see something like `p \(\lor \neg \)q` as part of the question.
-This is a mathematical expression that has not been rendered properly and/or not rendered yet. **Solution:** Refresh the page to see the proper notation appear, i.e. `p V ¬q` in this example.

----

 ## Slack Community

 ### What are the basics on how to use Slack